fabianmu/laravel/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/hitalos/laravel.svg)

 # laravel
 Docker image to run PHP (supporting Laravel) and Node projects.
+This is based on [https://github.com/hitalos/laravel]

 This image it's for development. **Optimize to use in production!**